sebastianromerocruz/CS1113-material/lectures/03_variables_input/README.md

 <sub>**Figure 4**: Examples of namespace vs. object space connections.</sub>

 These basically refer to the way values are stored and referenced in your computer's memory.
-You don't have to know much more about this; you'll learn more about memory than you'll ever want to during the rest of your four years as a CS/CE/EE major.
+You don't have to know much more about this.

 ---